-Stay in touch for updates on publishing date, Spring 2020
+Stay in touch for updates on publishing date, SUMMER 2020

-Building a Dream with the World's Greatest Architect
+Building a Dream by hand with the World's Greatest Architect

 Don and Virginia Lovness went to see Frank Lloyd Wright in 1955 at Taliesin, where he agreed to design a home / art studio for the young couple.
 The following spring they began a two-year marathon of chiseling and laying stone, pouring cement and framing their Usonian gem on a small lake in Minnesota.
 They lived in a tiny camping trailer on site with their two daughters, a cat and a goat.